Making the best use of your voiles

 Next, decide how you are going to use your voiles.
 They work well on their own but they can also be used as an accompaniment to traditional blinds or to add layers to existing curtains.

 A small window, for example, could benefit from voiles where curtains would be too heavy.
 Or let the voiles hang majestically and create a feature piece for your favourite room.

 Another option is to use tie-backs, which give a dramatic sweep effect, or drape the voiles over the curtain pole for an artistic effect – a simple but effect way to add a touch of glamour.
 Crushing the material before hanging also creates a unique, striking look for your home.

-The way you hang voiles will change their appearance – they can be hung from a track or pole and a wire or net rod.
+The way you hang voiles will change their appearance – they can be hung from poles and tracks and a wire or net rod.
 Measure the inside of the window where the voile is to hang but the choice is entirely yours as to whether you use a sash, let them caress the floor to make a bold style statement or buy them made to measure.